 None of the transect evaluations revealed the most “Extreme to Total” “Departure from Expected” for any of the three attributes: soil, water, living community.
 However, a slight number, six out of 102 total (5.8%) displayed a “Moderate to Extreme” departure.
 In the “Moderate” “Departure from Expected” were 19 out of 102, or 18.6% of the evaluations.
 Those displaying a “Slight to Moderate” “Departure from Expected” were 51 out of 102 -- exactly one half, or 50%.
 Those displaying a “None to Slight” “Departure from Expected” were 26 out of 102, or 25.5% -- ca. one quarter.

-Interpretation of Results with some conclusions and recommendations: Soil and Site Stability and Hydrologic Function had very similar evaluation results.
+Interpretation of Results, with some conclusions and recommendations: Soil and Site Stability and Hydrologic Function had very similar evaluation results.
 Although there were slightly more Moderate Departures from Expected in the Hydrologic Function than in Soil and Site Stability.
 These results reflect the very close relationship that exists between soils and water.
-Indeed, the health of soils relates to an ecosystem’s ability to retain water throughout the year, i.e. the amount of water retained in the aquifer and the height of the water table.
+Indeed, particularly in drier ecosystems such as the Pryor Mountains, the health of soils relates to an ecosystem’s ability to retain water throughout the year, i.e. the amount of water retained in the aquifer and the height of the water table.
 And plant and animal life are very much dependent upon the health of soils and water.
 Soils, water and the community of living organisms are – all three – tightly bound and usually inseparable; and this particularly relates to wild horses and whether or not they are being allowed to fill their age-old, ecological niche.
 Horses are post-gastric, as opposed to ruminant, digesters, and this makes them more capable of contributing to healthy soils and, so, to healthy water tables.
-It is certain that they contribute more humus, which is the organic constituent of soil that binds it together while retaining both nutrients and water vital to plant growth.
+It is certain that they contribute more humus through their droppings, humus being the organic constituent of soil that binds it together while retaining both nutrients and water vital to plant growth.

 The evaluations also suggest that the third attribute: Biotic Integrity is able to adjust, or compensate for disturbances to Soil Site Stability and Hydrologic Function attributes of the ecosystem.
-For Biotic Integrity, a greater number of evaluations fall in the “None to Slight”, i.e. 12, and “Slight to Moderate”, i.e. 17, categories.
+For Biotic Integrity, a greater number of evaluations fall in the “None to Slight,” i.e. 12, and “Slight to Moderate,” i.e. 17, categories.
 And a lesser number fall in the “Moderate” category, i.e. 3.
 This signifies that plants and animals are adapting, or adjusting, to disturbances in Soils and Site Stability as well as to disturbances in Hydrologic Function.
-Indeed, a certain degree of disturbance to an ecosystem may be healthy, helping to maintain vigor and long-term survivability in a wildlife population.
+Indeed, a certain degree of disturbance to an ecosystem may be healthy, helping to maintain vigor and long-term survivability in wildlife populations.
 But, as I have observed throughout the West, animals can be “set up” to make it appear that they are causing problems, when in fact they are being unfairly targeted.
 In the case at hand, this especially applies when fences unnaturally restrict the wholesome seasonal migrations of the wild horses – definitely the case with the US Forest Service fence that has recently been erected contrary to the WFHBA in the PMWHR!
+This restriction of natural range puts pressure on the land that is left accessible to the horses, and artificially skews the data to make it appear that the horse is the culprit for habitat damage, ultimately being caused by us people!
+Adequate range is necessary for any animal to maintain an ecosystem in good order, and it is the legal duty of both the BLM and the US Forest Service to provide this.